 - Using your volt meter check for power to the motor If you have power, then make sure that the amperage/voltage readings are good (see your owner’s manual).

 - If you do not see the proper amperage or voltage then you need to check for continuity.
 If there is a loss of continuity then check the wires for loose, broken, or corroded connections.
 You may have to open up connections and redo them.
 You may have to trace the circuits all the way back to the breakers.

 The Control Board:

-If the AC problem is still not resolved and if you feel comfortable and knowledgeable, you could go further to check the capacitor(s) and relays for proper operation.
+- If the AC problem is still not resolved and if you feel comfortable and knowledgeable, you could go further to check the capacitor(s) and relays for proper operation.
 Personally, we would not do this ourselves and would instead use a qualified service facility with expertise in AC units and systems.
 If you plan to replace your air conditioner instead, here is a good list of the best RV air conditioner.
-You may also want try out the best portable air conditioner, which tend to be less complicated and easier to maintain.
+You may also want try out a portable air conditioner, which tends to be less complicated and easier to maintain.